-REST connection for alarms and statuses: This connection is implemented over SSL (encryption only without SSL authentication) using the AudioCodes self-signed certificate, where the default AudioCodes certificates are used to encrypt the data.
-If you replace the default AudioCodes server certificates on the OVOC server with custom certificates, this does not affect the HTTPS connection between the endpoints and the OVOC server i.e. data is still encrypted using the default certificates.

-- Download configuration and firmware files to the devices over HTTPS through port 443 (see Device Manager Pro Web Client on page 42). - "Secure (HTTPS) communication from the Device Manager to the Devices" (default not enabled): Sends secured (HTTPS) requests from the Device Manager Pro server to the phones.
+- REST connection for alarms and statuses: This connection is implemented over SSL (encryption only without SSL authentication) using the AudioCodes self-signed certificate, where the default AudioCodes certificates are used to encrypt the data.
+If you replace the default AudioCodes server certificates on the OVOC server with custom certificates, this does not affect the HTTPS connection between the endpoints and the OVOC server i.e. data is still encrypted using the default certificates. - Download configuration and firmware files to the devices over HTTPS through port 443 (see Device Manager Pro Web Client on the previous page). - "Secure (HTTPS) communication from the Device Manager to the Devices" (default not enabled): Sends secured (HTTPS) requests from the Device Manager Pro server to the phones.
 If this option is selected, communications and REST actions such as Restart, Send Message, etc. are performed over HTTPS.
-This parameter is not relevant when using an SBC HTTPS (OVOC Services) proxy server.

-This parameter is relevant for the direct connection between the devices and the Device Manager Pro and does not affect the Device Manager Agent connection which is always secured over HTTPS.

-"Secure (HTTPS) communication from the Devices to the Device Manager" (default not enabled): Sends secured (HTTPS) requests from the phones to the Device Manager Pro server.
+This parameter is not relevant when using an SBC HTTPS (OVOC Services) proxy server. - "Secure (HTTPS) communication from the Devices to the Device Manager" (default not enabled): Sends secured (HTTPS) requests from the phones to the Device Manager Pro server.
 If this option is selected, communications and REST updates such as keep-alive, alarms and statuses between the phones and OVOC server are performed over HTTPS.
-This parameter is also relevant for loading firmware and configuration files, and when using an SBC HTTPS (OVOC Services) proxy server.
+This parameter is also relevant for loading firmware and configuration files, and when using an SBC HTTPS (OVOC Services) proxy server. - Devices Status: Open Device Web Administrator using HTTPS (default not enabled): The browser immediately opens the device's Web interface, over HTTPS, without prompting that there is a problem with the website's security certificate and that it is not recommended to continue to the website.

-This parameter is relevant for the direct connection between the devices and the Device Manager Pro and does not affect the Device Manager Agent connection which is always secured over HTTPS.

-- Devices Status: Open Device Web Administrator using HTTPS (default not enabled): The browser immediately opens the device's Web interface, over HTTPS, without prompting that there is a problem with the website's security certificate and that it is not recommended to continue to the website. - Only allow devices added by the administrator into OVOC: - Phones that were not added by the network administrator will be blocked by the OVOC. - If a device's Mac Address is not listed in the 'Manage Users & Devices' page, it is blocked by OVOC.
+- Only allow devices added by the administrator into OVOC: - Phones that were not added by the network administrator will be blocked by the OVOC. - If a device's Mac Address is not listed in the 'Manage Users & Devices' page, it is blocked by OVOC.
 OVOC must be restarted for the parameter to take effect.